Sama Nomoko

 Samakou Nomoko Touré (born 20 March 2008) is a professional footballer who plays as a winger for Segunda Federación club Barcelona Atlètic.
 Born in Mali, he is a Spain youth international.

 Early life

 Nomoko was born on 20 March 2008.
 Born in Mali, he grew up in Catalonia, Spain.

 Club career

 As a youth player, Nomoko joined the youth academy of Spanish side Cornellà.
 Following his stint there, he joined the youth academy of Spanish La Liga side Barcelona in 2016, where he spent four years with the club's seven-a-side youth teams.
 Ahead of the 2025–26 season, he as promoted to their under-19 team.

+On 17 December 2025, it was confirmed Nomoko had ruptured his Anterior cruciate ligament (ACL) and undergone surgery.

 International career

 Nomoko is a Spain youth international.
 During October and November 2024, he played for the Spain national under-17 football team for 2025 UEFA European Under-17 Championship qualification.

 Style of play

 Nomoko plays as a winger and is right-footed.
 Spanish news website Relevo wrote in 2022 that he is "a highly skilled winger with a great change of pace, he can play on both sides.
 He's a good crosser and a good one-on-one player to beat his opponent".